NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 systematically scans over a selection of parameter using Bayesian optimization and measures model performance to select the best architecture.
-A `Jupyter Notebook is provided <https://github.com/NNPDF/tutorials/blob/master/hyperparameter%20scan/Hyperparameter%20scan.ipynb>`_ with a practical example of usage of the hyperopt framework.
+A `Jupyter Notebook is provided <https://github.com/NNPDF/tutorials/blob/master/hyperparameter%20scan/Hyperparameter%20scan.ipynb>`_ with a practical example of the usage of the hyperopt framework.
 This example is a simplified version of the hyperparameter scan used in ``n3fit``.
-The hyperopt library implements the tree-structured of Parzen estimator which is a robust sequential model based optimization approach `[SMBO] <https://en.wikipedia.org/wiki/Hyperparameter_optimization>`_.
+The hyperopt library implements the tree-structured of Parzen estimator which is a robust sequential-model-based optimization approach `[SMBO] <https://en.wikipedia.org/wiki/Hyperparameter_optimization>`_.

-We optimize on a combination of the best validation loss and stability of the fits.
-In other words, we select the architecture which produces the lowest validation loss after we trim those combinations which are deemed to be unstable.
+We optimize on a combination of the best validation loss and the stability of the fits.
+In other words, we select the architecture that produces the lowest validation loss after we trim those combinations which are deemed to be unstable.

 .. note::
     The fits done for hyperoptimization are one-replica fits.
 We take advantage of the stability of the Gradient Descent and of the fact that the difference between set of hyperparameters is small.
-This is a trade-off as we sustain a loss of "accuracy" (as some very ill-behave replicas might destroy good sets of parameters) in exchange for being able to test many more parameters in the same time.
-Once a multireplica ``n3fit`` is implemented we can hyperoptimize without having to rely in the one-replica proxy without a loss of performance.
+This is a trade-off as we sustain a loss of "accuracy" (as some very ill-behaved replicas might destroy good sets of parameters) in exchange for being able to test many more parameters in the same time.
+Once a multireplica ``n3fit`` is implemented we can hyperoptimize without having to rely on the one-replica proxy and without a loss of performance.

 From the fitting point of view, the implementation of the k-folding is done by setting all experimental data points to 0 and by masking the respective predictions from the Neural Network to 0.
-In the code this means that during the data-reading phase ``n3fit`` also creates one mask per kfold per experiment to apply to the experimental data before compiling the Neural Network.
+In the code this means that during the data-reading phase ``n3fit`` also creates one mask per k-fold per experiment to apply to the experimental data before compiling the Neural Network.
 Note that this is not a boolean mask that drops the points but rather it just sets the data to 0.
 The reason for doing it in this way is to minimize the number of things that change when doing a